-An aspiring lawyer took multitasking to a whole new level when she went into labor during day one of the bar exam.
-Not only did she complete the exam, but she delivered a healthy baby boy before sitting for the second day’s test from the hospital.
+An aspiring lawyer took multitasking to a whole new level when she went into labor during day one of the bar exam on Oct.
+5. Not only did she complete the exam, but she delivered a healthy baby boy before sitting for the second day's test from the hospital.

 Hill said she was a little panicked; she then took her break, got herself cleaned up, and called her husband, midwife, and mom.
 Her midwife gave assurances that she had plenty of time.
 With immense resolve, and bearing through her contractions, Hill returned to the screen.

-Hill and her husband, Cameron Andrew, made it to West Suburban Hospital in Oakpark in the early evening, and their baby, Cassius Phillip, was born just after 10 p.m.
-However, the new mom knew she had another task to complete, reported CNN.
+Hill and her husband, Cameron Andrew, made it to West Suburban Hospital in Oakpark in the early evening, and their baby, Cassius Phillip, was born just after 10 p.m, reported CNN.
+However, the new mom knew she had another task to complete.

 Cameron and the hospital team made the day two of the bar exam possible.
 Hill was loaned an empty room on the ward with a "Do Not Disturb" sign on the door, and she even nursed her baby during breaks.

-Hill remains eternally grateful for the people who supported her through an extraordinary experience.
+Having cleared the test, Hill remains eternally grateful for the people who supported her through an extraordinary experience.
 Today, the proud mom and her well-wishers are celebrating her success.